Classification of Zamolodchikov periodic cluster algebras

+so each component $\Gamma_i$ has the same dominant eigenvalue.
+From \cite{eigenvalues}, this means each $\Gamma$-component has the same Coxeter number $h_{\Gamma}$.
+Similarly, each component of $\Delta$ has the same Coxeter number $h_{\Delta}$. \end{proof}

-\begin{corollary} Let $D_1, D_2$ be two Dynkin diagrams, and let $\vv{v}_1, \vv{v}_2$ be the corresponding dominant eigenvectors of their Coxeter adjacency matrices.
-If $\vv{v}_1 = c\cdot \vv{v}_2$ for some scalar $c\in \mathbb{R}_{>0}$, then $D_1 \cong D_2$. \end{corollary}
+\begin{corollary} Let $\Lambda_1, \Lambda_2$ be two Dynkin diagrams, and let $\vv{v}_1, \vv{v}_2$ be the corresponding dominant eigenvectors of their Coxeter adjacency matrices.
+If $\vv{v}_1 = c\cdot \vv{v}_2$ for some scalar $c\in \mathbb{R}_{>0}$, then $\Lambda_1 \cong \Lambda_2$. \end{corollary}

-Define the \textit{color type} of a connected bipartite graph $G$ to be the multiset $\{a, b\}$, where $a$ and $b$ denote the number of vertices of each color in the bipartite coloring of $G$.
+Define the \textit{color type} of a Dynkin diagram $\Lambda$ to be the multiset $\{a, b\}$, where $a$ and $b$ denote the number of vertices of each color in the bipartite coloring of $\Lambda$.
 Table \ref{table:1} lists the color types of each of the Dynkin diagrams.